Home / Fabric / Introduction to Fabric Data Agents

 Introduction to Fabric Data Agents

-Learn what Fabric Data Agents are with Mitchell Pearson.
+Learn what Fabric Data Agents are with Nick Lee.
 Connect to datasets, craft AI instructions, test with example queries, and publish for teammates: answers grounded in your data.

-In Introduction to Fabric Data Agents, Mitchell Pearson explains what data agents are and how they sit on top of your trusted Microsoft Fabric data to answer questions in natural language.
+In Introduction to Fabric Data Agents, Nick Lee explains what data agents are and how they sit on top of your trusted Microsoft Fabric data to answer questions in natural language.
 You’ll see where agents fit in a modern analytics stack, common use cases (exploratory Q&A, quick summaries, guided lookups), and how grounding to governed data helps keep answers relevant and reliable.

 Course Outline ( Free Preview)